lalitmee/browse.nvim/README.md

   -- either pass it here or just pass the table to the functions -- see below for more bookmarks = {}
+  icons = {
+      bookmark_alias = "->", -- if you have nerd fonts, you can set this to ""
+      bookmarks_prompt = "", -- if you have nerd fonts, you can set this to "󰂺 "
+      grouped_bookmarks = "->", -- if you have nerd fonts, you can set this to 
+  }
 })
 ```